31 Insane Roofing Statistics You Will Hear About in 2023

 Source: All Point Construction

-26) Global Solar Roofing Market
+27) Global Solar Roofing Market

 Source: Cision PR Newswire

-27) Florida Roofing Manufacturing Revenue
+28) Florida Roofing Manufacturing Revenue

 Source: Statista

-28) TPO Membrane Thickness
+29) TPO Membrane Thickness

 The vast majority of TPO roof installations utilize 45-mil thick membranes.
-The manufacturers’ thickness of these membranes over scrim spans from approximately 15 to 19 mils.
+The manufacturers’ thickness of these membranes over scrim spans approximately 15 to 19 mils.

 Source: Professional Roofing

-29) Hail Continues to Damage Roofs
+30) Hail Continues to Damage Roofs

-Annual data suggests the U.S. experienced more than 3,700 hail storms.
 As roofing companies know, these storms create roofing jobs quickly and require resources to perform the services as needed.
-We can expect hail storms to continue to be one of the number one causes of roofing emergencies in 2023.

 Source: Roofer’s Guild

-30) Cool Roofs Reduce Energy Demand
+31) Cool Roofs Reduce Energy Demand

 A 2023 study found that environmentally friendly cool roofs reduced energy by 16.6%.
 The same study concluded that green roofs and solar panel roofs also reduced energy to a lesser degree.